MohitSJadhav/SIH_2020/README.md

 user will be redirected to previous page.

 To execute project
-1.Download zip \n
+1.Download zip.
-2.Extact zip \n
+2.Extact zip.
-3.Install dependencies from requirements.txt
+3.Install dependencies from requirements.txt.
-4.Execute shapefinal.py
+4.Execute shapefinal.py.